 I'm a CS Ph.D. student at the University of Pennsylvania advised by Dinesh Jayaraman.
-I am broadly interested in artifical intelligence, ranging from virtual agents to physical robots.
-As a result, my research spans perception, reinforcement learning, and robotics.
+I find it fun to advance artificial intelligence, ranging from virtual agents to physical robots.
+Towards this, my research focuses on deep learning, RL, and their applications towards robotics and LLMs.

 Publications